What is Omega-3?

 -

-Cardiovascular and oxidative protection (2,5,9)
+Cardiovascular and oxidative stress protection during endurance activity (2,5,9)

 -